 The significantly lowered number of patients also goes a long way in letting concierge doctors have more time for themselves.

 Concierge doctors see a lot fewer patients compared to their traditional practice counterparts.
-This is because they're not fully reliant on their patient's insurance companies to get paid for services rendered.
+This is because they're not solely reliant on their patient's insurance companies to get paid for services rendered if they also charge a membership fee.

-Instead, a concierge physician's income primarily comes from their patients through an annual retainer.
+Instead, a concierge physician's income primarily comes from their patients through an annual retainer, supplemented by insurance payments for covered services if they choose to bill insurance.

 Because of this, concierge medicine doctors get to build meaningful, but more importantly, productive relationships with their patients.
 The type of doctor-patient relationship that can forge in a concierge practice is a lot deeper and more committed than traditional insurance-based healthcare.